spapastamkou/unilux-courses/modules/web-archives.md

 1. Have a global view on the policies of institutional web archiving in Luxembourg
 2. Be familiar with the main actors of web archiving in Luxembourg

+> A variation of this exercice can be done using the [Portuguese web archive](https://arquivo.pt/).

 ## Assignment 3 - Archiving luxembourg.lu